Axelrod-Python/Axelrod/docs/index.rst

     * Deterministic or Stochastic
     * How many rounds of history used
-    * Whether the strategy makes used of the game matrix, the length of the match, etc.
+    * Whether the strategy makes use of the game matrix, the length of the match, etc.

 Furthermore the library is extensively tested with 99%+ coverage, ensuring